Geotraces: Data management

 Compilation of data into secure and readily searchable databases ensures ease of use and is fundamental to the success of the programme.
 The GEOTRACES Data Assembly Centre (GDAC) is responsible for the compilation, quality control and secure archiving of data received from national data centers and from core international GEOTRACES cruises.
 It has as its main aims the integration of core GEOTRACES data into global data sets, and making this data accessible to participating scientist and the larger science community according to the GEOTRACES data policy.
 The GDAC is hosted at the British Oceanographic Data Centre and a dedicated committee with international representation oversees it.

-GEOTRACES Data Product
+GEOTRACES Data Products

 GEOTRACES Data Products are freely available on-line.
 The third Intermediate Data Product (IDP2021) was released in November 2021.
 It contains hydrographical and marine geochemical data acquired during the first 10 years of the programme.
 The main motivation for distributing the product at this time is to strengthen and intensify collaboration with the broader ocean research community.
 At the same time, GEOTRACES is seeking feedback to improve future data products.